ermiasgelaye/Yelp-Challenge/README.md

 * Which restaurants or categories are getting bad reviews?
 Business with most numbers of negative reviews, Review with just 1 star
 * What average rating resturants getting per cities ?
 * Correlation between review count and star rating ?
-* Linear regression between review length and star rating ?
+* Linear regression between review count and star rating ?
 * Comparing cities on the star ratings.